platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^

 A list with targets which will be processed by :ref:`cmd_run` command by default.
 You can enter more than one target separated with "space".

-Which targets are supported is described in :option:`platformio run --target`.
+The list with available targets is located in :option:`platformio run --target`.

 **Tip!** You can use these targets like an option to :option:`platformio run --target` command.
 For example: